-‘Today’ Tamron Hall Is Leaving NBC, MSNBC Suddenly, Network Shocked
+‘Today’ Show’s Tamron Hall Is Leaving NBC, MSNBC Suddenly, Network Shocked

 Billy Bush Considering Lawsuit Against NBC After Word Leaks That…

-But even though Hall was offered more money to stay with the network, she has decided to leave, and has given no specific reason why, or any suggestion of where she will be going.
+But even though Hall was offered more money to stay with the network, she has decided to leave.
+She has given no specific reason why or any suggestion of where she will be going.

 “The last ten years have been beyond anything I could have imagined, and I’m grateful.
 I’m also very excited about the next chapter.
 To all my great colleagues, I will miss you and I will be rooting for you.”